French Onion Soup

 Reduce the heat to low and continue to slowly cook the onions, stirring occasionally.
 Cook until the onions are deep brown in color.
 Stir in the flour and bring to a bubble and cook for an additional 2-3 minutes.

 Slowly pour in the stock, water, and the brandy.
-Add the bay leaf and bring to a simmer, allowing the flavors to develop, about 15 minutes.
+Add the bay leaf and bring to a simmer, allowing the flavors to develop for about 15 minutes.
 Season with salt and pepper as needed.

 Heat the oven to 325 Fahrenheit.
 Cut the bread into 4 thick slices and place on a baking sheet.
 Toast the bread in the oven, 6 minutes per side.